-With this method, you should be routinely monitoring your pets weight and muscle mass.
+With this method, you should be routinely monitoring your pet’s weight and muscle mass.
 Putting on weight should be done gradually to avoid unhealthy weight gain.
-Not sure how to tell if your pet is a healthy weight?
-Check out our blog, Is My Dog Fat?.
-The quality of nutrition-enhancing treats should be high, so don't try using any old treat for this purpose.
+Treats used for enhancing nutrition should be high quality, so choose your treats carefully.

 To Show Affection or Appreciation